4 Innovative Pop Culture QR Code Campaigns We Love

 It’s unclear whether Perry’s tattoo is a dynamic QR code or a static one.
 (It’s also unclear if the inks are permanent or not.)
 In either case, anyone following her lead would do well to take advantage of a dynamic QR code.
 This means that the URL destination can change, and the owner of the QR code can direct users to new, meaningful content as their brand or product evolves.

 In Perry’s case, she could leverage the tattoo to promote her next album (or any other cause she wants to draw attention to).
-A more general take away from her QR code tattoo is its novelty.
+A more general takeaway from her QR code tattoo is its novelty.
 A QR code tattoo creates a great marketing hook.
 By literally branding herself with this funky black-and-white square, Perry took the concept of a personal brand to a whole new level.
 She collapsed the boundaries between her image and music, leading to more press and more exposure for her music.

 - Track user metrics: Dynamic QR codes grant valuable insights into audience behavior including location, time scanned, device used, preferred language, and more.